 If you are planning to stop at Logan Pass, maybe take one of the parks free shuttles instead of trying to park.
 Keep in mind, however, that these shuttle stop running in early September.

 Logan Pass is the highest point you can reach by car in the park.
-In the summer, you can see fields of wildflowers and even if you don’t want to hike all the way to hidden lake I would recommend you walk the boardwalk section for the change to see some bighorn sheep and mountain goats (and maybe even a bear).
+In the summer, you can see fields of wildflowers and even if you don’t want to hike all the way to hidden lake I would recommend you walk the boardwalk section for the change to see some bighorn sheep and mountain goats (and maybe even a grizzly bear).

 Jackson Glacier Overlook